 The Walt Disney Company (NYSE: DIS)

-At first glance, Disney’s price-to-earnings ratio would suggest the stock is overvalued, but Wall Street doesn’t seem to be accounting for the upside the company has once the pandemic is completely in the rearview mirror.
+At the very least, Wall Street doesn’t seem to be accounting for the upside the company has once the pandemic is completely in the rearview mirror.
 While COVID-19 is certainly weighing down many of Disney’s most lucrative segments (theme parks, cruise ships, travel and leisure), the stock is positioned to bounce closer to all-time highs when things return to normal.
-Therefore, while Disney is currently facing a few headwinds, it’s current price looks like a bargain.
+Therefore, while Disney is currently facing a few headwinds, its current price looks like a bargain.
 Investors who are comfortable waiting out what might be a turbulent 2022 for Disney may be able to pick up one of the market’s most undervalued stocks.

 Target Corporation (NYSE: TGT)